raysfire/rayshud/README.md

 Help/Support
 --------
 * If you have a MAC, remove the existing clientscheme.res file in the `rayshud/resources` folder and rename the file clientscheme_mac to clientscheme.
 If you don't do this, the in-game font will not render properly, or maybe still won't.
-* If you're experiencing 4:3 resolution issues, copy the contents of `rayshud/customizations/4_by_3_ratio` folder into `rayshud/resource/ui`.
-If issues persist, open an issue ticket.
 * If you've found a bug, need help or have a suggestion - either [open a support ticket here on GitHub](https://github.com/raysfire/rayshud/issues/new) or [make a post on the Steam Group](https://steamcommunity.com/groups/rayshud).

 Credits